Are you just starting out on your natural body care journey? Have you tried making a switch but don’t know exactly what’s best for you?

 Ready to make the switch?

 Even though many encounter no issues, for those affected, the process called detox can bring temporary effects of increased sweating and stronger body odor.
 During this period, your body begins to purge itself of dead skin cells and other particles that have built up over the years.
 This can last as little as one week and generally not more than few months.If you’ve noticed an excessive sweat and stronger body odor we’ve put together a few simple detox tips to help make the transition easier for you.
-You can find them here.
+Visit, Underarm Detox: Making A Clean Switch.

 These statements are not intended to diagnose, treat, cure or prevent any disease.
 For any medical concern you should consult with an appropriately-licensed physician or other health care worker.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Full Medical Disclaimer.